-Is your computer performing slowly, or are you looking for a way to boost performance?
-If your computer is more than a couple of years old, replacing the hard drive with an SSD (Solid-State Drive) is one of the most cost-effective changes you can make.
-It’ll totally change your computing experience.
-That said there are some practical challenges you’ll need to consider before you do, so let’s answer some questions about SSDs.
+Is your computer performing slower than you like, or are you looking for a way to boost performance?
+If your computer is more than a couple of years old, replacing the hard drive with an solid-state drive (SSD) is one of the most cost-effective changes you can make.
+It will completely change your computing experience.
+That said, there are some practical challenges you’ll need to consider before you do, so let’s look further into SSD drives.

 What Is an SSD?

 Historically, most computers have used spinning hard disk drives for permanent data storage.
 Conceptually, hard drives work a bit like old-fashioned record players.
 They contain spinning platters.
 A part called the actuator moves a tiny arm that floats a miniscule distance above the surface of the disk platters.
 The read/write head on that arm magnetically reads and writes binary data concentrically on the disk.